-After one month of Reading Assistant use, these students made significant gains on the SRI.
+After one month of Reading Assistant Plus (RA+) use, these students made significant gains on the SRI.
 On average, their Lexile scores improved by 68 points.
 Average students at the 4th to 5th grade level typically gain between 100 and 120 Lexile points in a year.
 In this one month summer program, participants gained more than half a year in reading comprehension, on average.

 School District: Wayne County Public Schools, NC

 Grade Level: 1st - 8th Grade

 In a one month period, students made three months of reading gain, and moved from the "struggling" level to the "emerging" level on Reading Progress Indicator.

 School District: Framingham Public Schools, MA